 Your cart is currently empty.

-Intellipaat Spark training in India lets you master the real-time data processing using Spark Streaming, Spark SQL, Spark RDD and Spark Machine Learning libraries (Spark MLlib).
-Also, you will learn Scala programming as well as work on three real-life use cases.
-Get the best Spark and Scala course in India by the top Apache Spark Experts.
+Intellipaat Spark training in India lets you master real-time data processing using Spark Streaming, Spark SQL, Spark RDD, Spark Spark MLlib etc. You will also learn Scala programming with real-time projects.
+Get the best Spark and Scala course in India by Apache Spark Experts to clear the Cloudera Certification exam.

 In Intellipaat’s Apache Spark course, you will learn about: